pulp/pulp_container/docs/workflows/authentication.rst

 This enables users to pull content with an authorized access.
 A token server grants access based on the user's privileges and current scope.

-The feature is enabled by default.
-However, it is possible to disable it from the settings by declaring ``TOKEN_AUTH_DISABLED=True``.

 The token authentication requires users also to define the following settings:

     - **A fully qualified domain name of a token server with an associated port number**.
 The token server is